Serechoo/stash-userscripts/Movie-Fy/README.md

 Start with a few movies to understand the workflow before bulk updating your movie collection into Stash.

-Enjoy organizing your movies with Movie-fy!
+Enjoy organizing your movies with Movie-Fy!